dbbs-lab/bsb-core/docs/usage/getting-started.rst

 The ``placement`` blocks use the cell type indications to place cell types into partitions.
 You can use other :class:`PlacementStrategies
-<.placement.strategy.PlacementStrategy>` by setting the :guilabel:`cls` attribute.
-The BSB
+<.placement.strategy.PlacementStrategy>` by setting the :guilabel:`strategy` attribute.
-offers some strategies out of the box, or you can implement your own.
+The BSB offers some strategies out of the box, or you can implement your own.
 The :class:`~bsb.placement.particle.ParticlePlacement` considers the cells as spheres and bumps them around as repelling particles until there is no overlap between them.
 The data is stored in :class:`PlacementSets <.storage.interfaces.PlacementSet>` per cell type.